brittnidev/Botium-Toys-Internal-Security-Audit/README.md

 Dear Colleagues,

 Please see below all documentation in relation to the Internal IT Audit performed for Botium Toys.
-You will find notes peraining to the internal audit, scope, goals, critical findings, summary and a summary of all recommendations.
+You will find notes pertaining to the internal audit, scope, goals, critical findings, summary and a summary of all recommendations.

 **Scope:**
 In Scope: